Livonians: The Middle Ages

 When this did not immediately induce the Livonians, Estonians, and Baltic peoples in the hinterland to convert, a knightly order was formed, the Knights of the Sword, primarily consisting of Germans, to bring salvation to the pagans by force.
 In a campaign that was part of the wars known as the Livonian Crusade, these knights defeated, subdued and converted the Livonians.
 In 1208, Pope Innocent III declared that all Livonians had been converted to Christianity.
-Afterwards they were obliged to join the Knights of the Sword as infantry during the wars against the Estonians and the Latvian tribes, which continued until 1217.
+Afterwards, they were obliged to join the Knights of the Sword as infantry during the wars against the Estonians and the Latvian tribes, which continued until 1217.

-Before the German Conquests Livonian inhabited territory was divided in lands of Daugava Livonians, Satezele, Turaida, Idumeja, Metsepole.
+Before the German Conquests, Livonian-inhabited territory was divided into the lands of Daugava Livonians, Satezele, Turaida, Idumeja, and Metsepole.

 During the Livonian Crusade, once prosperous Livonia was devastated, and whole regions were almost completely depopulated.
 This vacuum was filled by Latvian tribes – Curonians, Semigallians, Latgallians and Selonians – who started to move into the area around 1220, and continued to do so for at least thirty years.
-They settled mostly in the Daugava Valley, so that the Livonians of Livonia in the east were cut off from those living on the peninsula of Curonia in the west.
+They settled mostly in the Daugava Valley; as a result, the Livonians in Eastern Livonia were cut off from those living on the peninsula of Curonia in the West.

-Because of the ongoing resistance of the Latvian tribes, the Knights of the Sword eventually had to look for support to the much more powerful Teutonic Order, which up until then had been active primarily in Poland and Lithuania.
-Having been reorganized as a subdivision of the Teutonic Order and renamed the Livonian Order in 1237, the former Knights of the Sword finally overpowered the Curonians in 1267, and subsequently the Semigallians in 1290.
-From then on most of Latvia remained under German control until the 16th century, with the city of Riga and several other cities existing as independent German-ruled bishoprics, and the Livonian Order ruling the rest of the land.
+Because of their defeat at the battle of Saule the Knights of the Sword eventually had to look for support from the much more powerful Teutonic Order, which up until then had been active primarily in Poland and Lithuania.
+Having been reorganised as a subdivision of the Teutonic Order and renamed the Livonian Order in 1237, the former Knights of the Sword finally overpowered the Curonians in 1267, and subsequently the Semigallians in 1290.
+From then on, most of Latvia remained under German control until the 16th century, with the city of Riga and several other cities existing as independent German-ruled bishoprics, while the Livonian Order ruled the rest of the land.